Estimated reading time: 6 minutes

 Although you may get added to their call or email list and have to deal with “salesy” emails or phone calls, realtors can get details on recently sold off grid cabins and properties quickly.

-Having this information will give you a better idea of the initial purchase price of an off grid property.
+This information will give you a better idea of the initial purchase price of an off grid property.
 And it can help you avoid one of the common off grid mistakes.
-Spending more than you should!
+Spending more than you should.

 Another great option is to look online if you want to move off grid.
-Some sites to check out for North American off grid properties include Eaglestar, GreenHomesForSale, or EcoProperty.ca.
+Some sites to check out for North American off grid properties include GreenHomesForSale or EcoProperty.ca.

-2. Get Quotes on Building and/or Reno Supplies Before You Move Off Grid
+Estimate Building and Reno Costs Before You Move Off Grid

-If you plan to build or renovate, get quotes from contractors or other professionals, or price out the supplies if you plan on doing the work yourself.
+If you plan to build or renovate, you'll need to get quotes from contractors or other professionals or price out the supplies if you plan on doing the work yourself.
+Do this BEFORE you move.
 Remember to add at least 10 – 15 percent to your total cost as a cushion for unexpected build-related expenses.

 This is especially true if you’re renovating an off the grid cabin.
-You never know what you’ll find when you’re ripping apart someone else’s work.
+You never know what you’ll find when you rip apart someone else’s work.
 Even worse, it may cost more than expected to fix it.

 Related: How to Plan Your Homestead Projects